“No other Roofing Company in Northern California Inspects, Repairs and Certifies More Roofs; or, Solves More Roof Leak Problems”

 NO, during their Free Roof Inspection, Roof Doctors does NOT usually inspect for dry rot at the eaves, barge rafters, rafter tails or fascia boards.
 We feel this is not cost efficient for the homeowner to do these repairs in excess of any that may be recommended or required by a Branch 3 Licensed Termite Company for a Certificate of Completion.

-Roof Doctors can repair areas of the roof that do have dry rot, after a report has been issued by a Termite Company and prior to them issuing their Certificate of Completion.
+Roof Doctors do dry rot repair California, after a report has been issued by a Termite Company and prior to them issuing their Certificate of Completion.
 However, if a homeowner specifically requests that these areas be inspected, then they will become part of our Free Roof Inspection and an estimate will be given to repair any dry rot damaged areas that may be found throughout the roof.

 HOW IS DRY ROT USUALLY DISCOVERED ON A ROOF?